jcdterry/AnalyticRangeShift_Public/README.md

 `AssemblyExample/` contains an example assembled community for the purposes of generating the figure.

- For completeness, the Mathematica file that conducts the analytic results is also included. `xxx.nb`
+ For completeness, the Mathematica file that conducts the analytic results is also included. `Mathematica.nb`

  Please feel free to reuse as you see fit, but do cite the paper / preprint as appropriate.